PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/App reverse engineering record.md

 - [x] Android11 is too high to add system certificate Add charles certificate to system and proxy yalla successfully.
 Network overtime when using burp proxy.
+`TrustManagerImpl` is called.
+Try extracting the args.
+There is harden facilities on server certificates, but cannot locate corresponding code.
+Cannot proxy the "兑换码" network request, maybe under protection.

 ---